DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 * Installing software necessary for Python and MicroPython code development.
 * General clean-up of Raspberry Pi O.S.

-> &#128343; The configuration process takes about eight to ten minutes in total.
+> &#128343; The automated configuration process takes about ten to fifteen minutes in total.

 When everything is done, you can reboot the Raspberry Pi and you're ready to go.